 The St Mary's College Ball is one of the most anticipated and memorable nights in the college calendar and this year proved no exception.

-On 9t ptember we hosted 360 people in the much loved San Remo Ballroom in North Carlton, an iconic venue that has held many a Mary's ball over the decades.
-It was a night of delicious food, dancing and socialising with fellow past and present Story's students and staff, intercollegiate friends and university colleagues.
+On 9 September we hosted 360 people in the much loved San Remo Ballroom in North Carlton, an iconic venue that has held many a Mary's ball over the decades.
+It was a night of delicious food, dancing and socialising with fellow past and present St Mary's students and staff, intercollegiate friends and university colleagues.
 The traditional pre-dinner drinks in the St Mary's courtyard meant that everyone had the opportunity to be photographed looking their best.
 The roving photographer and photo booth at the event ensured that the guests at the ball had plenty of material to remember the night.
-A three-course meal, flowing champagne and the central dance floor with a very obliging DJ created a wonderful evening which pite lasting
+A three-course meal, flowing champagne and the central dance floor with a very obliging DJ created a wonderful evening which, despite lasting five hours, was over too soon!